dougbutner/web-4/README.md

 function bioKeyGenerator(bioData){
 	// Function takes data in the form of user input into their browser or smartphone.
-	// Data is normalized (explained in Appendix A) bioSecretChecked = (bioData);
+	// Data is normalized (explained in Appendix A, not shown here) bioSecretChecked = bioData;
-	// Returns a secret
-	bioSecretChecked
+	// Return biosecret
 	return sha256(bioSecretChecked)
 }